• tryst •

 Part of Speech: Noun

-In Play: Although tryst has been used to refer to any set meeting, today it carries the strong connotation of a secret meeting: "The Lettuce Inn has been the tryst of Fairleigh Luce and Candy Cain for months now."
+In Play: Today tryst carries the strong connotation of a secret meeting of lovers: "The Lettuce Inn has been the tryst of Fairleigh Luce and Candy Cain for months now."
 The word can refer either to the time or place of the meeting or the meeting itself: "Candy couldn't make her tryst with Fairleigh last Friday because it was the only day she could get her hair done."

 Word History: Today's Good Word comes from Old French triste "a trusted or reliable waiting place in hunting".
-It shares the same origin as English trust and tree, the Proto-Indo-European root *dreu- "solid, firm", a meaning that ties the two words together.
+It shares the same origin as English trust and tree, the Proto-Indo-European root deru- "tree, wood, strong", a meaning that ties the two words together.
 It underlies Greek dendron "tree", Sanskrit daru "wood", and Russian derevo "tree".
-In Celtic the same root became druid-, a stem that was borrowed by Latin then by English before going on to become Modern Gaelic draoidh "magician, sorcerer".
-(We might not trust a Druid but we can trust Riutaro Aida, AKA Flaminius of the Agora, to find interesting words like this for us to ponder.)
+In Celtic the same root became druid, from an original compound dru-wid- "strong seer", based on PIE deru- + weid- "to see".
+(We might not trust a Druid, but we can trust Riutaro Aida, AKA Flaminius of the Agora, to find interesting words like this for us to ponder.)